Kaden5480/poy-brittle-holds/README.md

 - [Linux](https://github.com/Kaden5480/modloader-instructions#melonloader-linux)

 ### Brittle Holds
-- Download the latest release [here](https://github.com/Kaden5480/poy-brittle-holds/releases).
+- Download the latest MelonLoader release [here](https://github.com/Kaden5480/poy-brittle-holds/releases).
 - The compressed zip file will contain a `Mods` directory.
 - Copy the files from `Mods` to `Mods` in your game directory.